gustA11plan/Hella-games-in-Hmtl-including-fnf-/README.md

 games that can you run in html just copy pase files into a code editor and play
-Btw nikehub has most of the games alr but ill add emulated pokemon games
+Btw nikehub has most of the games alr but ill add emulated pokemon games and we also got our hands on a proxy as well